sez11a/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/social-tools/developer-guide/enabling-ratings-in-your-application.md

 # Enabling Ratings in Your Application

-The [ratings system](../user-guide/using-the-ratings-system.md) in Liferay DXP shows buttons to rate different types of content in various ways, such as with stars or thumbs (up or down).
+The [ratings system](../user-guide/using-the-ratings-system.md) shows buttons to rate different types of content in various ways, such as with stars or thumbs (up or down).
 You can enable ratings for any assets using the [asset framework]().

+<%-- TODO: Link above to Asset Framework --%>

 ![The ratings system shows the ratings and ratings buttons for any enabled content.](./enabling-ratings-in-your-application/images/01.png)

-Here, you will walk through the process of enabling ratings for content by using the ratings taglib.
+Here, you'll use the ratings tag library to add ratings for content.

-## Start with a Sample Module
+## Start with a Sample MVC Portlet

-In order to implement ratings in your application, you must first retrieve an entity to add the ratings to.
-The example here uses an [MVC Portlet](../../../developing-applications/developing-a-java-web-application/using-mvc/creating-an-application-with-mvcportlet.md) with a JSP view as a starting point.
+To implement ratings in your application, you must first have an entity to rate.
+This example uses an [MVC Portlet](../../../developing-applications/developing-a-java-web-application/using-mvc/creating-an-application-with-mvcportlet.md) with a JSP view as a starting point.

 To begin adding ratings, download the sample module: